logo

 Introduction

 This article discusses an in-depth review of the Clear Spring Highlander 7 Fixed Indexed Annuity.
-Clear Spring Highlander 7 is a deferred, fixed-indexed annuity that may be a good option if you are looking for a fixed-indexed annuity that offers tax-deferred growth and downside protection with a core focus on income growth.
-This annuity offers some good indexing options, which have the ability to provide reasonably expected (good but not the best) returns in the market.
+Clear Spring Highlander 7 is a deferred, fixed-indexed annuity that may be a suitable option for those seeking a fixed-indexed annuity that offers tax-deferred growth and downside protection, with a primary focus on income growth.
+This annuity offers some good indexing options, which have the ability to provide reasonably expected returns in the market.
 After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.

 The review of the Clear Spring Highlander 7 Fixed Indexed Annuity will be broken into multiple subcategories: